Fynn, paladin, hero of Azirin, defender of Stonehaven.

 Before he could finish his question, Iliera hoisted the pickaxe over her head with tremendous force.
 It came down against the seam with a resounding thud and energy shot through the many cracks and crevices that were etched within.

 As she lifted the tool, she gave a gentle tap to the seam with her foot.
-It crumbled into dust with only green metallic deposits left littering the top of the rubble.
+It crumbled into dust with only metallic deposits left littering the top of the rubble.

 Fynn was dumbfounded.
 “You figured that out from the book?”